 - Opera: looking to be a maverick?
 Give this browser a try

 - Internet Explorer - you already have it if you have a Windows computer.
 Use your Windows updates to update the browser.
 If you have Windows 10, you still have it, but you have to search for it.

-- Microsoft Edge - this is the new browser for Windows 10, replacing Internet Explorer.
+- Microsoft Edge - this browser is part of Windows 10, replacing Internet Explorer.
 It will be updated through regular Windows updates.

 - Java: Java is used by some gaming websites, remote cameras and other websites like that.
 If you need it, get it here so you know you're getting the real thing.
 There are fake updates available which will infect your computer with malware.

-- FileZilla: NOTE: While this is an excellent free FTP program, the main installer may carry serious malware.
-Use our link here to install, not their website!
+- FileZilla: NOTE: While this is an excellent free FTP program, getting it from the developer's site may carry serious malware.
+Use our link here to install it and then do the updates.